omidfarhang/omid.dev/content/posts/2012-07-19-security-researchers-take-out-botnet-responsible-for-18-billion-spam-emails-a-day.en.md

 On Tuesday command and control servers based out of Panama were also shut.

-&#8220;With the shutdown of the Panamanian server, a complete segment was dead forever&#8221;, says Mushtaq.
+“With the shutdown of the Panamanian server, a complete segment was dead forever”, says Mushtaq.

 However, the good news didn't last long as the bot herders &#8211; who scan networks to find weak or vulnerable systems to install their bot program &#8211; started pointing the command and control servers to secondary servers located in Ukraine.

-Mushtaq says that in the past Ukraine had been something of a &#8216;safe haven' for bot herders and that shutting down servers there had &#8220;never been easy.&#8221;
+Mushtaq says that in the past Ukraine had been something of a &#8216;safe haven' for bot herders and that shutting down servers there had “never been easy.”

 Around 20,000 computers are thought to be still part of the botnet but are now ineffective without active control and command servers.